Server Protection Security Measures

 - Ensure all file permissions on Linux hosting accounts are set for 644, and all directories are set for 755.
 See How to Change Permissions (chmod) of a File for more information.
 You should utilize read and write only permissions on Windows accounts as often as possible.

 - Remove scripts and databases which are no longer in use.
 This will help eliminate the possibility of unused and outdated scripts being compromised.

-- Move configuration and other files containing passwords to a secure directory outside of the public HTML folder to make them publicly inaccessible.
+- Move configuration and other files containing passwords to a secure directory outside the public HTML folder to make them publicly inaccessible.